Safe Headphone Use – How To Prevent Hearing Damage When Using Headphones

-When you listen to your favorite tunes on a busy street, keep in mind that overpowering the street noise isn’t healthy and will results in hearing loss over time.
-You can still enjoy your music with a pair of really good noise isolating or noise cancelling headphones which will help you keep the volume at healthy levels.
+When you listen to your favorite tunes on a busy street, keep in mind that overpowering the street noise isn’t healthy and will result in hearing loss over time.
+You can still enjoy your music with a pair of really good noise isolating or noise-canceling headphones which will help you keep the volume at healthy levels.

-Nevertheless, headphones are a great piece of technology that make it possible for you to enjoy music anywhere you go in high quality, it would be a shame to get hearing loss by not using headphones the right way.
+Nevertheless, headphones are a great piece of technology that makes it possible for you to enjoy music anywhere you go in high quality, it would be a shame to get a hearing loss by not using headphones the right way.

 Kyle, Jim, Causes of Hearing Loss, University of Bristol.